 - The Lady Bird Johnson Wildflower Center’s online Plants of Chesapeake Bay collection

-There is an important distinction between naturalized plants and native plants.
+There is also an important distinction between naturalized plants and native plants.
 Naturalized plants, such as Queen Anne’s lace, are not native to our region and spread on their own.
 Some naturalized plants may actually be invasive, which is bad for your yard and for wildlife.

 - Native Plant Sources – Maryland Native Plant Society